Associate Professor of Economics, Duke University

-Rafael Dix-Carneiro is an Assistant Professor of Economics at Duke University and holds affiliations to the National Bureau of Economic Research (NBER), Bureau for Research and Economic Analysis of Development (BREAD) and the International Growth Centre (IGC).
+Rafael Dix-Carneiro is an Associate Professor of Economics at Duke University; holds affiliations to the National Bureau of Economic Research (NBER) and the Bureau for Research and Economic Analysis of Development (BREAD); is an Editor at Economia, the Journal of LACEA; and an Associate Editor at Quantitative Economics.
 He started his academic career as an Assistant Professor at the University of Maryland after completing his PhD at Princeton University in 2011.
-His research focuses on topics related to International Trade, Labor Economics and Economic Development.
-His work has been published in journals such as Econometrica, American Economic Review, and the American Economic Journal: Economic Policy.

 Recent work by Rafael Dix-Carneiro

 In Brazil, shifts into non-tradables, non-employment and informal employment are important margins of labour adjustment to import competition

 What are the effects of trade amidst a large informal sector?
 New research studies a model tightly connected to data on firms and workers in Brazil

 Homicides increased in Brazilian regions exposed to greater foreign competition following trade liberalisation, with employment rates the main driver

 The Brazilian economy did not adjust to trade liberalisation as economists would expect.
 This column explains these results and their implications